LiviuLvu/mobile-friendly-page/README.md

 Started this project with purpouse of learning the best practices in HTML5 CSS3 front end worflow, building a lightweight mobile friendly and fast loading mockup page.

-###Workflow
+###Workflow and tools used
+Sublime text 3, node server on windows for preview
-Using grunt task manager, stylus css, browser-sync
+grunt task manager, browser-sync
+stylus css, normalize css
+flexbox
+jquery

 First time using a css pre-processor - stylus.
 Really easy to use an very light on typing.